vinberg88/ubuntu/README.md

 ----------------------------------------------------------

-# Ubuntu: A Technical Overview - 2026
+# Ubuntu: A Technical Overview - WSL - 2026

 Ubuntu is one of the world's most widely adopted open-source Linux distributions, developed by Canonical and a global community of contributors.
 Built upon the architecture of Debian, Ubuntu leverages the Linux kernel to deliver a secure, stable, and highly versatile operating system capable of powering